stuartdd/goWebApp/README.md

 **ServerDataRoot**/stuartsData/pictures/stuart.jpeg
 ```

-The '/files/ indicates that this is a file operation.
+The '/files/' indicates that this is a file operation.

 The '/user/stuart/' element finds stuart in the Users section.
 The value from 'stuart-->home' is used to build the file path.

 The '/loc/pics/' element finds the 'pics' element in the users Location section.
-The value from 'stuart-->home-->Locations-->pics' is used to build the file path.
+The value from 'stuart-->Locations-->pics' is used to build the file path.

 If any of this fails a 404 error is returned.